aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **How was the data associated with each instance acquired?** Was the data directly observable (e.g. raw text, movie ratings), reported by subjects (e.g. survey responses), or indirectly inferred/derived from other data (e.g. part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

-	In a nutshell, this is how PDL acquires its data:
+	In a nutshell, this is how PDL acquires its data[11]:
 	1. Raw data is obtained from a variety of sources (Data Union and other public sources)
 	2. This data is then cleaned by standardization and deduplication techniques to get it ready index into the dataset
 	3. At each step, quality assurance checks are performed to ensure quality and compliance

 2. **What mechanisms or procedures were used to collect the data (e.g. hardware apparatus or sensor, manual human curation, software program, software API)?** How were these mechanisms or procedures validated?

-	Data for Company and Person Dataset is collected in two ways:
+	Data for Company and Person Dataset is collected in two ways[11]:

 	The majority of individual-specific data in their dataset is supplied through sources connected to "Data Union", a data sharing community with thousands of contributors.
 Data Union plays a vital role in ensuring compliance with global regulations.